What It Means to File a Personal Injury Lawsuit

 The defendant has a specific deadline to file a response or an answer to the allegations in the complaint.
 The defendant’s insurance company may hire a lawyer to respond to the complaint.

 Each party can participate in discovery.
 During this phase, the parties exchange information and evidence.
 If the lawsuit settles before going to trial, it is usually after the parties complete discovery.
-However, the case proceeds to trial if the parties cannot agree to a settlement amount.
+However, the case proceeds to trial if the parties cannot agree on a settlement amount.

 Selecting a Jury

 A judge or jury can decide the case.
 However, most personal injury cases are jury trials.
 The judge presides over the case and decides matters related to the law.
+Jurors hear the evidence presented by each party.
+The jury members must then determine if the plaintiff proved their case by a preponderance of the evidence.

 This burden of proof requires the party to convince the jurors that the allegations against the defendant are more likely to be true than untrue.
 In other words, there is more than a 50% chance that the defendant caused the plaintiff’s injuries.